-Technology’s major goal has always been to simplify our everyday lives and the rise of ride-sharing apps is a testament to that fact.
-We now live in a world where Uber and Lyft have become an integral part of transportation for millions of individuals across the United States.
+Technology’s major goal has always been to simplify our everyday lives, and the rise of ridesharing services and apps is a testament to that fact.
+We now live in a world where Uber, Lyft and other ridesharing companies have become an integral part of transportation for millions of individuals across the United States, but the overall prevalence of these services have not decreased auto accidents and injury claims.

-It is safe to assume that one in every ten vehicles driving on California roads is either a Lyft, an Uber, or both.
-With the rise of ridesharing, the chances of being involved in a rideshare accident are very high.
+It’s safe to assume that one in every ten vehicles driving on Southern California roads is either a Lyft, an Uber, or both.
+With the rise of ridesharing, the chances of being involved in a rideshare accident are very high, and these accident victims will undoubtedly be hit with hefty medical expenses among other subsequent damages.

-The resulting damages and injuries following any of these accidents are often very serious and sometimes even fatal.
-If you or a loved one has been involved in an accident that was caused by the negligence of either a Lyft or an Uber driver, then this page will guide you through all you need to know to get the compensation you deserve.
+The resulting damages and injuries following any of these accident claims are often very serious and sometimes even include fatal wrongful death claims.
+If you or a loved one has been involved in an auto accident that was caused by the negligence of either a Lyft/Uber driver or other rideshare vehicle operator, then this page will guide you through all you need to know to get the maximum compensation you deserve.

-What Makes An Uber or Lyft Accident Different?
+What Makes An Uber or Lyft Accident Different in California?

 Ridesharing is relatively new, so laws and regulations may evolve with time.
 With so many accidents involving companies like Lyft and Uber, several states across the country, including California, have put certain laws in place to ensure victims get properly compensated.